-If you're a landlord in Texas, you'll undoubtably experience renters breaking a lease agreement early at least once before the lease expires.
+If you're a landlord in Texas, you'll undoubtable experience renters breaking residential leases early at least once before the lease expires.
 It's very common, but it's a serious matter.

-A lease is a contract that binds you and your renter in relation to your rental property for a certain period of time.
+A lease is a contract that binds you, the landlord, and your renter in relation to your rental property for a certain period of time.
 Within that time, both parties are expected to adhere to all its terms, including the renter staying for the entire lease term.

 Sometimes, your renters may choose to break their lease agreement because they bought another home, got a new job, wish to move in with their partner, or desire to move closer to their family.
-No matter the reason, generally, a Texas tenant who breaks a lease is liable for paying the entire rent for the rental unit remaining under the lease and giving the landlord written notice, regardless of whether they continue living in the premises.
+No matter the reason, generally, a tenant who breaks a lease early is responsible for paying the entire rent for the rental unit remaining under the lease and giving the landlord written notice, regardless of whether they continue living in the premises.
+In most cases, they are hold liability to pay the landlord the rent for the remainder of the contract.
 You may also be entitled to keeping their security deposit.

-That being said, there are some legally justified reasons a renter may break the lease before the lease expires.
-In such cases, all a tenant is required to do is notify you of their intention to break a lease, as well as provide the proof.
+That being said, there are some legally justified reasons a renter may terminate the lease agreement before the lease expires.
+In such cases, all a tenant is required to do is notify you of their intention to end a lease early, as well as provide the proof.

-How to Legally Break a Lease in Texas Without Penalty: Legally Justified Reasons
+How to Legally Terminate a Lease in Texas Without Penalty: Legally Justified Reasons

 When a tenant breaks the lease early for a legally justified reason, they can move out of their rented premises without any financial or legal penalty.

-Here are some legally justified reasons to break your lease:
+Here are some legally justified reasons to terminate the rental agreement: